 Consider the common dashcam.
 Developed decades ago specifically to document law enforcement engagements and combat insurance fraud in both the public and private sectors, the technology is now so commonplace that the average middle class citizen — here and most of the world over — regularly utilizes the concept as a basic safety measure.
 Even before the dashcam, as far back as World War One, we had the gun camera, a bulky device capable of recording aerial combat (in the most obscenely convoluted and technical manner possible), so that reality and truth in times of dynamic hostility might be more completely understood.
 Heck, in 1934 — 1934! — one enterprising company was even manufacturing this wonderful thing, for precisely the same reason that such a device (albeit a more safely activated one) seems to be so obviously overdue and necessary here in 2014.

 Today, we have effectively reduced the bulk of the above technology into packages the size of postage stamps, complete with tiny all-day batteries and full HD recording capabilities.
-Had either of the parties involved in the Ferguson event been wearing something like a Google Glass or mounted GoPro camera, we angry and befuddled onlookers might’ve had the whole story presented quickly and believably, and dozens of private businesses might have been spared a ceaseless, senseless violent riot.
+Had either of the parties involved in the Ferguson event been wearing something like Google Glass or a mounted GoPro camera, we angry and befuddled onlookers might’ve had the whole story presented quickly, believeably, and truthfully, and dozens of private businesses might have been spared a ceaseless, senseless violent riot.
 Of course, because of cost considerations and an almost nonexistent level of mainstream mindshare regarding wearable technology products in general, neither of the unfortunately involved was wearing any such device, and the moral cloud of uncertainty that hangs over Missouri and all of America is a product of that reluctance.

 Finally, the social need for wearable technology has been demonstrated.

-Most of this obvious need, on the surface, seems to peg wearable technology products as necessarily camera-oriented, and that might truly be a fundamental reality.
+Most of this obvious need, on the surface, seems to peg wearable technology products as necessarily camera-oriented, and that might simply be a fundamental reality.
 Remember, it was with the advent of the iPhone 4 just a few years ago that Apple’s mobile camera module became one of the most popular photography tools in the world, and that trend has only increased, turning even the most antisocial, unremarkable, stoic homebodies among us into insatiable shutterbugs.
 Before the iPhone, I’d taken fewer than 100 pictures in my entire life.
 Now, I’ll fill up an empty Photo Stream in a week.
 There’s no quicker, more comprehensive way to share an idea or a moment in all its glory, and smartphones — aside from their basic voice and text applications — are almost unanimous in their most popular media feature.
 There seems little reason to think that wearable technology wouldn’t embrace photography and videography in much the same headlining, long-lasting way.

 Taken in this context, it perhaps seems that Google is ahead of Apple’s learning curve with regards to where wearable technology needs to go.
-Their product is based on a head-mounted camera, while Apple’s is (rumored to be) little more than a collection of wrist-ready fitness and environment/GPS sensors.
+Their product is based on a head-mounted camera, while Apple’s is (rumored to be) little more than a collection of wrist-ready fitness and environmental/GPS sensors.
 Of course, nobody really knows how far Apple is willing to go with the iWatch; the thing could very well serve as a sort of central media hub, handling data throughput from any number of external sensors (including, say, a nice HD lapel camera).
 Also, don’t forget that Apple still owns the industry when it comes to consumer cost of entry, and Tim Cook, for all his “questionable” non-Jobsian ideals, is an unrivaled supply chain wizard.
 If anyone can get important new products priced right, it’s him.

 There’s also another angle to wearables that most people fail to consider, and it’s right in line with the so-far unpersuasive value proposition of existing products: the service provider status quo.

 Consider: The reason our expensive smartphones are generally affordable is because of carrier subsidies that exist to make the products — and their requisite services — more agreeable upfront.
 This business model is aggressively ingrained in the United States, and any disruptions to the established channels are usually subdued and snuffed out with prejudice.
 Luckily, that’s the best part about this specific equation: If the wearables movement is to address the utility discussed herein, the cellular market’s closely-held service infrastructure needn’t be disturbed at all.
-This is because, for wearables to be effective at their livestreaming (lifestreaming?) functions, they will need a reasonably robust dedicated data connection.
+This is because, for wearables to be effective at their live-streaming (life-streaming?) functions, they will need a reasonably robust, dedicated data connection.
 After all, recording an injustice, regardless of the parties involved, is utterly moot if the bad guy gets to your recording device before you can save the footage offsite.
 Similarly, recording a grind down a rail or a launch off some epic BMX ramp is utterly moot if the ground gets to your recording device before you can save the footage offsite.
-Live uploads to reliable custom or commercial servers are a prerequisite for this sort of thing to have any functional foothold for the law-enforcement officer or the law-abiding citizen or the recreational adventurer, and our existing mobile carriers are the entities best suited to provide exactly this kind of service.
-They’d have skin in the game, and that just might save your skin, especially in the pocketbook.
+Live uploads to reliable custom or commercial servers are a prerequisite for this sort of thing to have any functional foothold for the law-enforcement officer or the law-abiding citizen, and our existing mobile carriers are the entities best suited to provide exactly this kind of service.
+They’d have skin in the game, and that just might save your skin, particularly in the pocketbook.

 If most of this seems based upon the ideas — or, more aptly, the fears — of law enforcement abuses and civil rights violations, that’s merely a symptom of the catalyzing force.
-LEOs are, at the end of the day, just ordinary people, and wearable technology would keep the crooked ones more honest.
+LEOs are, at the end of the day, mere ordinary people, and wearable technology would keep the crooked ones more honest.
 Like most folks, most police are upstanding citizens.
 But many are corruptible, if even just once in the heat of the moment.
-For those that believe their badge gives them power, a wearable, always-on camera would serve to check that power so that these officers might better serve you and me.
+For those that believe their badge gives them power, a wearable, always-on camera would serve to check that power so that these public servants might better serve you and me.

 But wearable technology of this kind isn’t limited to some us-versus-them challenge to overreaching authority.
 It has its place in almost every facet of everything we do.
 Press a button to upload the last 30 seconds to your iCloud account?
 I can’t tell you how many article ideas and comic outlines and one-liners and forever disassembled electronic components and smiles and sunsets I’d have saved over the years if I’d had something like that at my immediate disposal.
 The applications are endless to our public lives.
 And to our private lives, too.